meldew/2023_Bachelor_Project_AGV_Docking/README.md

 6. Since Robotino does not have ROS installed, run all packages via Remote PC (i.e., your personal PC, not Robotino's Linux machine).

 # Camera Calibration
+1. Connect the camera to `Remote PC` via USB. (`Your own pc, not Robotino's Linux machine`)

-1. Before running the calibration program, run the following commands :
+2. Before running the calibration program, run the following commands :
 ```
  roscore
  ```